 - 1. Lying, cheating, or stealing. - 2.
 Falsification of any records or clinical reports. - 3.
 Drinking alcohol or being intoxicated while on "duty".
 (E.g. during a clinical rotation, class or lab) - 4.
-Use of mind-altering drugs or substances while on "duty".
-(E.g. during a clinical rotation, class or lab)

-- 5. Willful damage of hospital, clinical affiliate, PANOLA COLLEGE or EMS property. - 6.
+Use of or being under the influence of mind-altering drugs or substances while on "duty".
+(E.g. during a clinical rotation, class or lab) - 5.
+Willful damage of hospital, clinical affiliate, PANOLA COLLEGE or EMS property. - 6.
 Conviction of a felony during the program. - 7.
 Divulging confidential information. - 8.
 Sexual harassment or assault, which may include obscene jokes/gestures or inappropriate touching. - 9.
 Constant disruption of class or lab instruction.